Hunting on designated ABCA lands

 - Hunters must never shoot unless they are absolutely sure of their target and what is beyond and around it.

-The content provided here is intended for local educational and information purposes only.
-Every effort has been made to ensure the correctness of information as at the publication date (June 2017).
+The content provided here, in the More Hunting Resources section, is intended for local educational and information purposes only.
 Subject to change.